How to guides

 Using Tripoli & Rouge Polishing Compounds

 One of the most widely used methods for polishing is to use polishing compounds which have minuscule abrasive particles held together in a binder for easy application.
-These are best used at high speeds so the polish can be applied to small polishing mops, wheels & points (we sell a variety of useful shapes) and used with our Dremel Multi Tool or a similar hobby drill.
+These are best used at high speeds so the polish can be applied to small polishing mops, wheels & points and used with our Dremel Multi Tool or a similar hobby drill.

 It is vital not to cross-contaminate your polishing mops as even a small amount of tripoli mixed with rouge can compromise the mirror shine effect.
-This means that it is essential to have separate mops for tripoli and rouge and also that it is important to be sure that all traces of tripoli are removed from the piece before moving on to rouge.
+Have separate mops for tripoli and rouge and make sure all traces of tripoli are removed from the piece before moving on to rouge.

-Next, follow the same process using rouge (remembering to be careful about cross-contamination at all stages) and watch your beautiful mirror finish appear.
+Follow the same process using rouge and watch your beautiful mirror finish appear.

-A top tip is that using argotect as a flux can help to reduce firestain occurring in the first place as it helps protect against the build-up of the impurities which cause it.
+A top tip is that using argotect as a flux can help to reduce fire stain occurring in the first place.

 Stage 4: The Final Finish